 Companies can tap into the four pillars to integrate acquisitions more successfully (figure 4).

-Deloitte’s mergers and acquisitions services team offers transaction support through all elements of the deal life cycle ranging from strategic advice and target screening to financial, tax, human capital, IT, operational, regulatory and commercial due diligence on through post-closing services related to purchase accounting, accounting integration and asset valuation.
+Deloitte’s mergers and acquisitions services team offers transaction support through all elements of the deal life cycle ranging from strategic advice and target screening to financial, tax, human capital, IT, operational, regulatory, and commercial due diligence on through post-closing services related to purchase accounting, accounting integration, and asset valuation.
 Divestiture services provide an end-to-end solution for all the needs of our clients as they navigate their divestiture/exit strategy.
-We assist organisations experiencing financial and/or operational under-performance to distress with solutions for stabilisation, transformation, operational improvement, modelling, valuation and development of strategic alternatives.
+We assist organizations experiencing financial and/or operational under-performance to distress with solutions for stabilization, transformation, operational improvement, modeling, valuation, and development of strategic alternatives.
 For the healthy companies, we help enhance performance and improve return on investment.